 • Menu

-Tlaquepaque, pronounced ‘lake-paki’ is in the Mexican state of Jalisco just outside Guadalajara.
+Tlaquepaque, pronounced ‘lake-paki’ is in the Mexican state of Jalisco, just outside Guadalajara.
 Its actual name is San Pedro Tlaquepaque.
-It is famous for its local colourful pottery and cobble-stoned streets.
+It is famous for its local colourful artisan pottery and cobble-stoned streets.

-We were heading to Ajijic on Lake Chapala and needed a place to stay close by to Guadalajara Airport.
-We had previously stayed in Guadalajara but wanted to experience a few nights in Tlaquepaque instead seeing it was only 6 km away.
+We were heading to Ajijic on Lake Chapala and needed a place to stay near Guadalajara Airport.
+We had previously stayed in Guadalajara but wanted to experience a few nights in Tlaquepaque instead, since it was only 6 km away.

 This post may contain affiliate links.
 Please see our disclosure for more information.
 As an Amazon Associate, we earn from qualifying purchases (if applicable).

-If you are short of time you can take a tour that visits both Guadalajara and Tlaquepaque for 6 hours.
-Click here for more information and bookings.
+If you are short of time, you can take a tour that visits both Guadalajara and Tlaquepaque for 6 hours.

-Searching Booking.com we saw La Villa Del Ensueno and knew instantly this was the place to stay.
-Beautiful Mexican architecture with colonial-style bedrooms, swimming pool, bar and restaurant which also happened to be centrally located.
+We searched and found La Villa Del Ensueno and knew instantly that this was the place to stay.
+Beautiful Mexican architecture with colonial-style bedrooms, swimming pool, bar and restaurant.
+Conveniently located to see all the attractions of Tlaquepaque and great reviews.
+We thoroughly enjoyed breakfast each morning with fresh fruit, eggs and great coffee.

 Address: Calle Florida 305 Prados del Nilo, San Pedro Tlaquepaque Jalisco Mexico